-First-Timer’s Guide to Crested Butte: The Mountain, Part 3
+First-Timer’s Guide to Crested Butte: The Extremes

 Note that this guide is not for first-time skiers and snowboarders.
 It’s designed for advanced and expert skiers and snowboarders who have never taken a winter trip to Crested Butte.
 That’s who we were thinking of when we wrote about the trails and terrain on the mountain.
-The stuff related to where to stay and the scene should be useful for everyone though!
+The stuff related to where to stay and the scene should be useful for everyone, though!

-No other mountain in the Lower 48 has the amount of “Extreme Limits” terrain that Crested Butte Mountain Resort has.
+No other mountain in the Lower 48 has the amount of “extreme limits” terrain that Crested Butte Mountain Resort has.
 Almost 1/3rd of our total terrain is double-black and accessed via T-bar drag lifts and hiking.
 It is some of the most rewarding, terrifying (in some places), and steep skiing/riding that you’ll be able to find inbounds at any ski resort.

 A note of caution is included in the writing of this guide.
 Ski patrol at Crested Butte does a fantastic job of opening terrain.
-As soon as there is enough snow to pick your way through and the avalanche problem is mitigated it will be open.
-That being said, Crested Butte is a very rocky mountain and it is likely that you will find some rocks and stumps in the mix.
-Our mountain is known for having billy-goat lines.
-Locals ski at a level that is above and beyond the average skier’s ability and have a greater level of comfort with risk, no-fall zones, and hitting rocks with their skis.
-Don’t follow singular tracks into areas that you aren’t familiar with, and when skiing untracked powder, you need to be in the mindset that there are hidden obstacles.
+As soon as there is enough snow to pick your way through and the avalanche problem is mitigated, it will be open.
+That being said, Crested Butte is a very rocky mountain, and you will likely find some rocks and stumps in the mix.
+Our mountain is known for having billy goat lines.

 Do not attempt to ski these lines if you:

-• Cannot execute a jump turn;
+• Cannot execute a jump turn.

-• Cannot straightline when necessary;
+• Cannot straight-line when necessary.

 • Don’t know exactly where you are going.